bryansmullen/fidil/readme.md

 ### Languages

-- [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) is used to render the content of the website.
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) is used to render the content of the website.
-- [CSS3](https://www.w3.org/Style/CSS/#specs) is used to style the content of the website.
+- [CSS](https://www.w3.org/Style/CSS/#specs) is used to style the content of the website.

 ### Libraries

-- [Bootstrap 4.4](https://getbootstrap.com/) is used to aid with the layout and styling of the website, particularly mobile navigation and modals.
+- [Bootstrap](https://getbootstrap.com/) is used to aid with the layout and styling of the website, particularly mobile navigation and modals.
 - [JQuery](https://jquery.com) is used to allow Bootstrap to function.

 ### Other Tools

-- [Adobe XD](https://www.adobe.com/ie/products/xd.html) waiss used to construct both wireframes and prototypes.
+- [Adobe XD](https://www.adobe.com/ie/products/xd.html) is used to construct both wireframes and prototypes.
 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) and [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) are used to create design assets.
 - [Visual Studio Code](https://code.visualstudio.com/) is the main IDE used by the developer for this project.
 - [Adobe Fonts](https://fonts.adobe.com/) is used to select and serve the fonts used in this project.